codebar/tutorials/sql/lesson4/tutorial.md

 Up until now, you've practised selecting data and formatting it but you haven't updated any of it. _Lesson 4_ will show you how to do that with three new operators: **UPDATE** to update existing records, **INSERT** to insert new ones and **DELETE** to delete existing ones.

+In this lesson we will keep using the same database than before (https://sqliteonline.com/#fiddle-5bc61b9572968o2ajnbzhjy6)

 ### Updating existing records